Southern mamas add a whole new element to parenting. If you have one, you know exactly what I’m talking about.

 There are so many southern expressions our mamas and grandmas use I’ll never get through them in my lifetime.
 But I’ll give it a shot.
 After all, this is a southern lifestyle blog, and that’s what I’m here for.

 If you enjoyed this post and would like to see more, please sign up for my newsletter.

 My Personal Southern Mama Moment

 Also, I want to let y’all know what a proud southern mama I am.
-Both of my daughters have done some wonderful things that I’m itchin’ to share.
+Both of my daughters wonderful people who I love bragging about.

 Southern Mamas Approve